oddmax/city-builder-test-setup/README.md

 **Desired set of features:**

 The game should have two main modes:
-* **Regular mode:** in which player can select a building by clicking on it and see a building name on top of it and current production progress (or can start a new production if no production is running)
+* **Regular mode:** in which player can select a building by clicking on it and see a it's name on top of it and current production progress (or can start a new production if no production is running)
-* **Build mode:** the player can place a new building or move an existing building when player presses 'build mode' he should see a simple list with building's names and their prices where he can choose a new building to place.
+* **Build mode:** the player can place a new building.
+When player presses 'build mode' he should see a simple list with building's names and their prices where he can choose a new building to place.
+He cannot place building on places occupied by other buildings
-Or the player can either select and move an existing building on the grid.

 * Buildings should not be placeable on cells occupied by other buildings
-* Placing a building cost resources
+* Placing a building costs resources
 * When building is placed it should go through construction phase first (simple progressbar on top of the building) for 10 seconds before it can produce anything.
+* Player is be able to select a building in the *regular mode* by clicking on it and see a simple progressbar of current production progress.

 **Building types**